klali/ha-plejd/README.md

 (only the controlled light), so it cannot be a separate `sensor`, and `plejd_button_event`s will not be triggered.

-Home Assistant initially sets all `light`s to non-dimmable, but if it notices a change in a light's brightness, the light will forever be set as dimmable.
-(To revert this, go to Developer Tools for this entity, set `supported_color_modes` to `- onoff` and remove the `brightness` line.)
+All lights are by default set to dimmable in Home Assistant.
+To make a light non-dimmable, add " (onoff)" or "*" to its name.
+This suffix will be removed before added to Home Assistant.
+(If a light is set to dimmable by error, add a suffix and then go to Developer Tools for this entity, set `supported_color_modes` to `- onoff` and remove the `brightness` line, or restart Home Assistant.)

 ## Tested platforms
 This component has been tested on the following platforms: